SDGGiesbrecht/Workspace/Documentation/Read‐Me.md

 - `en-CA`
 - `de-DE`/`de`

-If you speak a language not already on the list and you might be willing to help add it, you can mentioning it in an [issue](https://github.com/SDGGiesbrecht/Workspace/issues).
+If you speak a language not already on the list and you might be willing to help add it, you can mention it in an [issue](https://github.com/SDGGiesbrecht/Workspace/issues).